energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 Eq. :eq:`eq:DHNCost` links the size of DHN to the total size of the installed centralized energy conversion technologies.
-Finally, Eq. :eq:`eq:h2_network` links the size of the hydrogen network to the installed capacity for hydrogen production.
+Finally, Eq. :eq:`eq:h2_network` links the size of the hydrogen network to the installed capacity for hydrogen production and :eq:`eq:charging_stations` does the same for the infrastructure of charging stations and electrical vehicles.

 Additional Constraints
 ^^^^^^^^^^^^^^^^^^^^^^